oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

      </copy>
      ```

     This script inserts the unique product type values (e.g. Shirt, Jacket, Skirt, etc.) into the CLOTHING column in the **Products** table.
-Similary, it inserts the unique department names (e.g. Boy's, Girl's, Men's, Women's) and color names into the DEPARTMENT and COLOR columns respectively based on information found in the JSON product details column in the **Products** table.
+Similarly, it inserts the unique department names (e.g. Boy's, Girl's, Men's, Women's) and color names into the DEPARTMENT and COLOR columns, respectively, based on information found in the JSON product details column in the **Products** table.

 6. Click **Run**.